-Charles Daviault is an associate in Gowling WLG's Montréal office and a member of the firm’s litigation team.
+Charles Daviault is a partner in Gowling WLG's Montréal office and a member of the firm's litigation team.
 His practice focuses on banking and commercial litigation.

 He regularly represents financial institutions before the courts, in prosecution and defence.
 Charles also handles matters involving corporate directors' liability and shareholder litigation.
 His practise includes the undertaking of extraordinary recourses, such as evocations and writs of mandamus, as well as seizures before judgment.